How to Successfully Market for Real Estate Leads with TV Commercials

 For the cost of the TV spots, it depends on what time the commercials air.
-When starting out, Tony bought filler spaces, but he bought some primetime spots and tested both to see if the cost per lead made sense.
+When starting out, Tony bought filler spaces, but he bought some primetime spots and tested both to see if the cost per lead made sense to his real estate investor marketing strategy.
 The filler spaces were $1 to $10 while the primetime spots were $50 to $150.

 Tony said the filler spots were the first spots he would fill since they were cheaper because the station “didn’t have that spot sold.
 If someone doesn’t buy that spot, then they don’t get any money anyway.
 Usually it’s like late night or some spot where there’s not nearly as many views.”

-If you are going to pursue TV commercials as a marketing avenue, Tony said, “You have to have it in place for a certain amount of time to decide if it’s working or not.”
+If you are going to pursue TV commercials as a real estate investor marketing avenue, Tony said, “You have to have it in place for a certain amount of time to decide if it’s working or not.”